Professor Simon Swain, Pro-Vice-Chancellor (Arts & Social Sciences)

 Bryson’s work is a legacy of Greek thought which comes to us through what is sometimes called classical Arabic thought, but is more frequently referred to as the Arab Middle Ages.
 The transference of Greek learning came through a massive state-sponsored exercise by the Islamic caliphs to assimilate the best knowledge from the civilisations of Greece and Rome.
 A huge amount of scientific, philosophical and agricultural writing was translated into Arabic.
 Most of the work done so far by modern western classicists focusses on the philosophical thought and medical knowledge of ancient Rome and Greece; Bryson is important because Management of the Estate is a rather unique text in terms of its legacy in antiquity.
 There are very few treatises which address the issues Bryson addressed; how to spend money, how you get on with your wife and how to raise the perfect child.

 His single most important idea concerns the reciprocal, loving relationship between husband and wife, something that goes back, probably, only as far as his day in the first century AD.
 It represents a complete re-evaluation of emotional relationships and coincides with the beginning of Christian morality, where marriage, of course, is central.
-It’s very different from Plato’s idea of love where the only proper emotional relationship can be found between two men, which is less about sex and more what can be taken seriously.
+It’s very different from Plato’s idea of love where the only proper emotional relationship can be found between two men which is less about sex and more about what can be taken seriously.
 By the end of the first century BC that had changed.
 When marriage came to be seen as the ideal and perfect relationship, one condition elevated it to a moral highpoint: no sex before marriage and no sex outside marriage.
-The very first expression of this in a Greek text or a text of Greek origin is probably in Bryson.
+The very first expression of this, in a Greek text or a text of Greek origin, is probably in Bryson.
 That’s why Bryson is so important.

 Q) You mentioned that it was translated from Greek into Arabic?
 How did the early Islamic state view Bryson’s Management of the Estate?